About this site

 Banff can't help but be a beautiful place.
 But there are pockets of ugliness that are hard to ignore.
 Many of these pockets tell of an historical vision to further the economic viability of this national park.
 But this vision continues to grow and drive further development, creating a disconnect between what was here and what this park will become.
 It is the exploration of these pockets that this site is about.
 We often delete things from our vision that interfere with what we want to see.
 Instead, focus in on those things, pondering what man has done to Banff.

 About the photos

-All pictures here are analog, using either film or photographic paper as negatives.
-The process involves getting the film and paper, loading it into the camera, exposing the photos, then developing the roll or sheet in film/paper developer and fixing the print by removing undeveloped chemicals, then drying the negative.
+All pictures here are analog, either instant photos (using Instax wide film), or using film/photographic paper as negatives.
+This process involves getting the film and paper, loading it into the camera, exposing the photos, then developing the roll or sheet in film/paper developer and fixing the print by removing undeveloped chemicals, then drying the negative.
 This process is challenging because of the various factors that can prevent a good result.
 A poor exposure will not show up until the film is developed, which itself has to be done carefully, using the correct dilution, temperature, and time.
 The film has to be handled in complete darkness until development is complete, and then carefully handled to avoid scratches or fingerprints.